iamzhaozhong/fullstack-react-python/README.md

-# ZZ Blog App

-This is a blog app.

-# However,
+# Introduction

-It's different from other ones out there for a not-so-special reason - I want to make this app of my own, something that I can use as an end-user.
-Thus, I want to make this project/app a scalable and sustainable one.
+This is a blog app made with a simple  goal in mind - to build something that I personally want to use as an end-user.
+Thus, it is indeed "very personal" because of it.
+The app tries to keep the stability and sustainability front and central.
+To create a design that is both clean and functional, and the code that is readable and customizable by anyone.

 ## Technology